Glossary of Terms

-Primer is a preparatory coating applied to a surface prior to bonding or coating to aid in adhesion and/or improve durability.
-Primers can also be used to protect a prepared surface during storage if it cannot be immediately coated or bonded.
+A primer is a preparatory coating applied to a surface prior to bonding or coating to aid in adhesion and/or improve durability.
+Primers can also be used to protect a prepared surface during storage if they cannot be immediately coated or bonded.

 Receding Contact Angle

-Receding Contact Angle is established as a liquid front is slowly retracted across a surface.
-It is related to the free energy of dewetting (liquid-solid adhesion) and is affected strongly by the presence of high-energy functional groups on a surface.
+A receding Contact Angle is established as a liquid front is slowly retracted across a surface.
+It is related to the free energy of de-wetting (liquid-solid adhesion) and is affected strongly by the presence of high-energy functional groups on a surface.
 The receding contact angle is the smallest equilibrium contact angle that exists between a given liquid/solid pair.